dwdw666/Lo07_td/README.md

 # Lo07_td
-This is my Lo07 td exercise.
+This is my Lo07 td.